Uncertainty reduction theory: Types of uncertainty reduction

 According to Berger and Calabrese, uncertainty reduction has two different types with different process.
 Based on the two different types of uncertainty reduction, Berger and Calabrese suggest that interpersonal communication behavior has at least two different roles to play within this framework.
 First, communication behavior itself is what we endeavor to predict and explain.
 Second, communication behavior is one vehicle that enables the formulation of predictions and explanations.

 Proactive uncertainty reduction

 Proactive uncertainty reduction, which is making predictions of the most likely alternative actions the other person might take, is strategic communication planning prior to interaction.
 In initial meetings, people attempt to predict what the other may want to hear based on the meaning they acquired from previous statements, observations, or information ascertained.
 However, there is more to come after the initial interaction.
 There is a change in the intimacy of content exchanged, nonverbal exchanging, as well as reciprocity between the communicators.

 Retroactive uncertainty reduction

 Retroactive uncertainty reduction is the process of analyzing the situation post interaction, which refers to making explanations for the other person's behavior and interpreting the meaning of behavioral choices.
-For example, if a student watched a fellow classmate present a project and their voice was shaking, the student would assume their classmate was nervous while giving the speech.
+For example, if a student watched a classmate present a project and their voice was shaking, the student would assume their classmate was nervous while giving the speech.